splunk/splunk-operator/docs/Images.md

 Note that you need to replace "splunk-operator-testing" with the name of your GKE cluster.

-## Manually Exporting and Importing Images
+## Manually exporting and importing images

 Another option is to export each of the required images as a tarball, transfer the tarball to each of your Kubernetes workers using a tool such as Ansible, Puppet, or Chef, and import the images on your workers.